 1. Implement 3D Secure 2.0 (Strong Customer Authentication)

 3D Secure (3DS) adds an authentication step to online card payments, shifting liability for fraudulent transactions from you to the card issuer.
-Since September 2019, Strong Customer Authentication (SCA) is mandatory in the UK for most online transactions under PSD2 regulations.
-Make sure your payment gateway supports 3DS 2.0 — the newer version that uses biometrics and device data for a smoother customer experience.
+Strong Customer Authentication (SCA) has been fully mandatory in the UK for most online transactions under PSD2 since 14 March 2022 (the FCA delayed enforcement several times from the original 2019 EU deadline).
+Make sure your payment gateway supports 3DS 2.0 – the newer version that uses biometrics and device data for a smoother customer experience.

 2. Use clear billing descriptors